Even if you do everything right, there is a risk that you could end up involved in a serious traffic accident.

 1. Get Medical Treatment & Attend Follow-Up Appointments

-Following an accident, emergency medical needs come first.
+Following an accident, emergency medical treatment needs come first.

-If you or anyone else at the scene of the wreck suffered a severe injury — call 911 right away.
-Of course, emergency situations are not the only ones that require a doctor.
+If police report that you or anyone else at the accident scene because of the wreck suffered injuries or a severe injury — call 911 right away.
+Of course, emergency situations are not the only ones that have injuries that require a doctor.

-Keep in mind that you will not be able to effectively pursue a personal injury claim unless you have received a comprehensive medical evaluation and sought follow-up care.
+Keep in mind that you will not be able to effectively a personal injury claim or lawyer pursue a personal injury claim unless you have received a comprehensive medical evaluation and sought follow-up care.

-This is an important part of maximizing your settlement after an accident: you need medical documentation that validates your injuries.
-When medical records are missing, insurance companies will use that against you in an effort to reduce a settlement offer or even to deny a claim outright.
+This is an important part of maximizing your settlement after an a car accident claim: you need medical documentation that validates your injuries.
+When medical records are missing, insurance companies will use that against you in an effort to get more money, higher settlement, reduce a settlement offer or even to deny a claim outright.

 Do not give them the opportunity — make sure you see a doctor, attend follow-up appointments, and keep your medical records well-organized.